Be a voice for hope and justice at Catholic Advocacy Day 2022!

 Use our Catholic Advocacy Day toolkit for graphics, social media and bulletin/Flocknote announcements.

-3. Take action - email or call your legislators
+3. Take action - email, call or send a video message to your legislators

 Get advance notice on the issues and three action alerts on Feb.
 16 by joining the Catholic Advocacy Network, or visit this page.

 Tips if you want to call instead of email: